Summary

 What is gonorrhoea?

-Gonorrhoea affects men and women and is easily transmitted during vaginal sex.
-It can also be transmitted during anal or oral sex.
+Gonorrhoea can affect men and women and is easily spread from person to person during vaginal sex, anal or oral sex.

 Gonococcal conjunctivitis (red, sore eyes) can occur in babies who have had contact with the mother’s infected birth canal during childbirth.
 It may cause vision loss if not rapidly and adequately treated.